-A major aspect of autism is sensory based triggers.
+A major aspect of autism is sensory-based triggers.
 My son doesn’t notice many things around him.
-Our youngest daughter on the other hand, any things can trigger her.
+Our youngest daughter, on the other hand, many things can trigger her.
 Most of the time, it’s a change in schedule or routine.
 When thinking of possible triggers, public restrooms are a definite trigger for sensory issues.

 Autism: Public Restrooms and Sensory Issues

 Today’s random trigger was the automatic flushing toilets at the mall.
 We don’t go to the mall very often this time we decided to go to an outside mall when we got there I decided to take the kids to the restroom now this is pretty normal for us it’s just one way to make sure we have less that’s what today however with a completely different Mall with a completely different bathroom.

 Upon locking my own stall door, I can hear my daughter begin to fuss.
 I try to assess what is wrong 4 doors down from within my stall.
 After exiting, I find my daughter standing there mad and yelling about the “stupid toilet.”
 My 10-year-old daughter abandons ship and exits the bathroom to inform Daddy of the meltdown.